fbpx

 francescoch/Getty Images

 Every year we tell the story, again and again.
 This week we add another layer as we begin the last book of the Torah, Devarim, “words,” or “things.”
 It opens: “These are the devarim that Moses spoke to all Israel.”
-This is Moses’ last address to our people, and in it he retells the last 40 years to a generation that didn’t live it themselves.
+This is Moses’s last address to our people, and in it he retells the last forty years to a generation that didn’t live it themselves.
 Like all retellings, some details change.
 The emphasis shifts.
 Certain incidents disappear.
 New ones surface.

-A few years ago, before October 7, I was on a podcast when that tension caught up with me.
+A few years ago, before October 7th, I was on a podcast when that tension caught up with me.
 Right after saying I’d experienced very little antisemitism, I mentioned, almost as an aside, that in second grade, someone came to our home in the middle of the night and painted a swastika on our front door.

 “That sounds like a lot of antisemitism,” the interviewer said.
-She was right.

 Why had I always left that detail out?
 It happened, it was part of my childhood story.
-But we washed it out, just like we quickly repainted the door and almost never mentioned it again.
+But we washed it out, just like we quickly repainted the door and then almost never mentioned it again.
 For years, when I talked about growing up in Omaha, I told a story of my childhood without much antisemitism in it.
 My siblings did, too.

-This week, thinking about Moses’ retelling, I called my sister and brother to ask what they remembered about the incident.
+This week, thinking about Moses’s retelling, I called my sister and brother to ask what they remembered about the incident.
 What I learned was that the swastika wasn’t where the story started.
 It began earlier, when my sister was in sixth grade.
 The boy who would later vandalize our house, and his friend, our paperboy as it turned out, were awful to my sister.
 One of them said to her, “I wish Hitler had won, and then you wouldn’t be here.”

 My sister had carried both things, the sentence and the letter, for years without telling me.